JeyashithanRaaj/CODSOFT_Task4/README.md

 - Push your changes to your fork.
 - Create a pull request to the original repository.

 ## Acknowledgments

 - This project was created using the tkinter library for the GUI and the OpenWeatherMap API for weather data.

+Feel free to customize this README to include any additional information or details about your project.
+It will help others understand and use your Weather Forecast Application more effectively.